 About

-His independent reportage includes interviews with North Korean escapees, on-the-ground coverage of the 2015 Nepal earthquakes, coverage of protests along the India-Nepal border, and reportage on the Syrian refugee crisis from de-facto refugee camps across Greece.
-His documentary on the Honey Hunters of Nepal (VICE) received a Webby Award in 2017 and his documentary Horimono: Japan’s Tattoo Pilgrimage (VICE NEWS) screened at international film festivals around the world.
-His most recent documentary, The Fallen Fortress (NHK World), follows his journey that unfolded over the course of several years of trying to uncover the mysteries of a B29 crash that took place on a Buddhist holy mountain in Japan during WWII.
+David Caprara is a multimedia journalist based in Japan.
+He creates news packages and documentaries focusing on culture and politics in Japan and the greater Asia-Pacific region.
+His past independent coverage has included interviews with North Korean escapees, on-the-ground reporting of the 2015 Nepal earthquakes, coverage of protests along the India–Nepal border, and reportage on the Syrian refugee crisis from de facto refugee camps across Greece.
+His documentary The Honey Hunters of Nepal (VICE) received a Webby Award in 2017, and his film Horimono: Japan’s Tattoo Pilgrimage (VICE News) was screened at international film festivals around the world.
+The Fallen Fortress, a documentary that aired both in Japanese as an NHK BS1 Special and in English on NHK World, followed a years-long journey uncovering the mysteries of a B-29 crash that took place on a Buddhist holy mountain in Nara during WWII.
+This reportage provided new insights and closure to bereaved family members nearly 80 years after the end of the war.

 David is fluent in Japanese, French, and English; and also has elementary proficiency in both written and spoken Arabic and Nepali.